 Discovering that a child suffered an injury before, during, or soon after birth is devastating news to a parent.
 A birth injury can cause months, years, or a lifetime of disability for an innocent child.
-If your family is going through this trauma, find legal help.
-There are experienced and knowledgeable attorneys in Baltimore ready to fight for your child’s rights in the face of negligence, carelessness, and medical malpractice.
+If your family is going through this trauma, seek legal help.
+Our experienced Baltimore birth injury attorneys are ready to fight for your child’s rights in the face of negligence, carelessness, and medical malpractice.